matloff/fasteR/README.md

 was the case here.
 In some cases, though certainly not all, the vectorized version will be much faster.

-By the way, noe the remark above, "**ifelse** operates on vectors."
+By the way, note the remark above, "**ifelse** operates on vectors."
 Apply that to

 ``` r